tair-opensource/RedisShake/README.md

 * **decode**: Decode dumped payload to human readable format (hex-encoding).
 * **restore**: Restore RDB file to target redis.
-* **dump**: Dump RDB file from souce redis.
+* **dump**: Dump RDB file from source redis.
 * **sync**: Sync data from source redis to target redis by `sync` or `psync` command.
 Including full synchronization and incremental synchronization.
 * **rump**: Sync data from source redis to target redis by `scan` command.
 Only support full synchronization.
 Plus, RedisShake also supports fetching data from given keys in the input file when `scan` command is not supported on the source side.
+This mode is usually used when `sync` and `psync` redis commands aren't supported.

 Please check out the `conf/redis-shake.conf` to see the detailed parameters description.<br>

+# Support
+---
+Redis version from 2.x to 5.0.
+Supports `Standalone`, `Cluster`, and some proxies type like `Codis`, `twemproxy`,  `Aliyun Cluster Proxy`, `Tencent Cloud Proxy` and so on.<br>
+For `codis` and `twemproxy`, there maybe some constraints, please checkout this [question](https://github.com/alibaba/RedisShake/wiki/FAQ#q-does-redisshake-supports-codis-and-twemproxy).

 # Configuration
 Redis-shake has several parameters in the configuration(`conf/redis-shake.conf`) that maybe confusing, if this is your first time using, just configure the `source.address` and `target.address` parameters.